inertiawhoosh/calculator-app/README.md

 ###Limitations
 1. Eval() is not always the most secure method, however for speed of build in this case I opted to use it
 2. If a number with too many digits is entered or returned users will receive an `ERROR`
-3. no mixed operators note, but I do believe the code is clear as is.